Kirity/fargate-cicd-demo/README.md

 First, let us see the running version.

-Copy the DNS url from the ALB and check the result and below is the result.
+Copy the DNS url from the ALB and hit it in a browser.
+You would see as below:

 ![image](https://user-images.githubusercontent.com/15073157/193605517-cc37c6fa-91bc-471e-8812-311f33857cc4.png)

-The corresponding source code is
+The corresponding source code is to print this line from soruce code in `serveer.js` is

 ![image](https://user-images.githubusercontent.com/15073157/193605699-8190c70d-260b-454e-9eea-12df2d81b980.png)